Table of Contents

-This disorder can be extremely troubling and disabling as the big toe absorbs most of the pressure while walking, stooping down, climbing up or while standing.
+This disorder can be extremely troubling and be disabling as the big toe absorbs most of the pressure while walking, stooping down, climbing up or while standing.
 Hallux rigidus is a progressive condition hence the toe’s motion decreases as time goes on.
 It is more common in women.

 - Pain and tightness in the big toe